Go to the Students section

 Download the UK Immigration ID Check app and use it to verify your identity (EU/EEA/Swiss students can use their passport, all other nationalities should use their current BRP).

 You will need a smartphone or tablet to use the app.
-If you do not either of these, you can use a friend or family members’ smartphone, or ISAT can provide a tablet for you to complete this part of the application.
-None of your personal information will be saved on the app.
+If you do not either of these, you can use a friend or family member's smartphone.

 See the GOV.UK web pages The Graduate route: Information for international students and Using the Immigration: ID Check app